jwarbington/QlikSense-Extension-YouTube/README.md

 QlikSense-Extension-YouTube
 ===========================

+Visit http://branch.qlik.com for this and other QlikView and Qlik Sense enhancements.

 Qlik Sense extension for embedding YouTube videos in your data visualization apps.
 Useful for tutorials and resources right alongside your analytics.